Computer-Programming-B/MicrobitAnimalTracker/README.md

 Build the Sensor
 ----------
 Cut out a small piece of cardoard and fold it in half.
-Glue two squares of tin foil on one side of the fold, and a third on the other so that when the cardboard is folded the tin foil completes the circuit:
+Glue two squares of tin foil on one side of the fold, and a third on the other so that when the cardboard is folded the tin foil completes the circuit.
+Connect pin 0 and ground to the sensor as shown below:
 ![](Sensor.jpg)

 Write the sending code on one micro:bit